justicedemocrats/new-site/src/pages/abouts/index.md

           local and state elections.
 Brand New Congress has many of the same principles as us, but are attempting to recruit Congressional candidates to run as Republicans in red districts.
-Justice Democrats is recruiting and running Democrats all over the country (starting with Congress) and our belief is that strong Democrats with a real message have the best shot of winning anywhere — even red districts.
+Justice Democrats is recruiting and supporting progressive Democrats all over the country (starting with Congress).
         question: >-
           How are you different from these other Democratic groups such as Brand New Congress and Our Revolution?
-      - answer: Justice Democrats current leadership is Alexandra Rojas.
+      - answer: Justice Democrats current executive director is Alexandra Rojas.
         question: Who is running Justice Democrats?
 Who are the major players?
     title: GENERAL
   - items: